zaksabeast/PokemonRNGGuides/guides/frlg/en/wild (emu).md

 - Enter these datas into the RNG Reporter.
 Check the good frame.
 - Maths time !
 Just do some basic maths like this : 'Frame you pressed A' - 'Frame you got from reporter' it'll be a negative result around 90% of the time.
 It's alright.
 - Apply it to your Shiny Frame.
 You know when to press A.
+- Reload your state you did before in order to be able to continue your RNG.

 ```
 You can calibrate when you want.
 For fast targets (aka not going for millions frames) doing it NEAR your Shiny frame will help to have a good delay.
 Doing it too early could give you a delay too low around your frame, and so having to recalibrate another time.